Emily Oster, PhD

 Q&A on mucus

-My boyfriend swears by sucking out mucus when our eight-month-old has a cold.
+My boyfriend swears by sucking out mucus when our 8-month-old has a cold.
 I’m on the fence.
 Do the benefits outweigh the discomfort of holding a screaming baby down to suck out the mucus using — what I consider to be — a torture device?

 —Linda R.

-Are you not yet a parent and/or do you have a sensitive stomach?
+Are you not yet a parent, and/or do you have a sensitive stomach?
 Please stop reading right now!
 You’re welcome.

 For the rest of you: this question is about snotsuckers, the most prominent example of which is the NoseFrida.
 As the name suggests, these are for removing snot from the nose of a congested baby who is too young to blow their own nose.
 You stick one tube in the baby’s nose, suck on the end of the other one, and the suction clears the nose.
-The structure is such that the mucus is kept in the first tube and doesn’t go in your mouth.
+The structure is such that the mucus is kept in the first tube and doesn’t go into your mouth.

 (OMG, I am so happy my kids are older now.)